DSI-Lab1/TaER/README.md

 # Benchmarks
 The data format used is the same as in the file data.txt.
 That is, different positive integers represent different terms.

 In addition, The number before the separator '|' represents the item, and the number after the separator '|' represents the timestamp.

 Additional datasets used in the paper can be accessed from the branch of datasets.

-File "contextPaper_event.txt" is the sample dataset used in the paper.
+The file "contextPaper_event.txt" is the sample dataset used in the paper.